guocheng18/Sequential-Recommendation-Datasets/README.md

         #   numpy.ndarray or torch.LongTensor
         pass

-    # Evaluate
+    # Test
     for users, pre_sessions_items, cur_session_items, target_items, pre_sessions_item_timestamps, cur_session_item_timestamps, target_item_timestamps in testloader:
         pass
 ```

 ## Disclaimers

-The datasets have their own licenses, this repo only provides a way to use them.
+This repo does not host or distribute any of the datasets, it is your responsibility to determine whether you have permission to use the dataset under the dataset's license.